zeroscience/advisory/README.md

 # Zero Science Lab Security Advisory Repository

 Welcome to the Zero Science Lab Security Advisory Repository!
-This repository contains a collection of security advisories, proof-of-concepts (PoCs), exploit code, and related resources, organized by year and assigned unique `ZSL-YEAR-XXXX` identifiers.
+This repository contains a collection of security advisories, vulnerabilities, proof-of-concepts (PoCs), exploit code, and related resources, organized by year and assigned unique `ZSL-YEAR-XXXX` identifiers.
 This repository is intended for security researchers, developers, and IT professionals to study, analyze, and improve security practices.

 ## Table of Contents
 1. [Introduction](#introduction)